Ghost Rider (2007 film): Pre-production

 In April 2003, under Columbia Pictures, director Mark Steven Johnson took over the helm for Ghost Rider with Cage returning for the lead role.
 Johnson, rewriting Salerno's script, was set to begin production of Ghost Rider in late 2003 or early 2004, but it was delayed to October.
 Cage took a temporary leave of absence to film The Weather Man.
 Ghost Rider production was slated to tentatively begin in May or June 2004.
 Despite the previous listed actors, Johnson claimed that Cage was the only actor they considered for the role of Johnny Blaze.
 Cage said that the film should be Rated R.

 Ghost Rider had again been delayed to begin in late 2004, but the lack of a workable script continued to delay production.
 Johnson revealed that the original draft featured the character Scarecrow as the main villain, but the studio convinced him to change it to Blackheart so that audiences did not confuse him for the DC character of the same name.
-Actor Wes Bentley was cast as the Blackheart, having been introduced to Johnson by Colin Farrell, who had worked with the director in Daredevil.
+Actor Wes Bentley was cast as Blackheart, having been introduced to Johnson by Colin Farrell, who had worked with the director in Daredevil.
 Actress Eva Mendes was also cast opposite Cage as Roxanne Simpson.

 Filming

 Ghost Rider commenced filming in Australia at the Melbourne Docklands film studios on February 14, 2005.
 In March, actor Peter Fonda (who starred in Easy Rider) was cast as the villain Mephistopheles.
 Johnson originally planned to film before an audience at the Docklands Stadium, but instead opted to create a crowd using computer-generated imagery.
 The director also chose to film in the motorcycle district of Melbourne.
-By June 2005, principal photography had been completed for Ghost Rider, which was set for a summer 2006 release.
+By June 2005, principal photography had been completed for Ghost Rider, which was set for a mid-2006 release.

 In April 2006, the cast and crew performed last-minute reshoots in Vancouver.